Do I Need a Business Valuation? 10 Situations That Require One

 Can my CPA provide the required valuation?

 Your CPA can perform valuations if they hold ABV certification and maintain necessary independence.
-However, CPAs preparing your tax returns may face independence conflicts for certain purposes including financial reporting or litigation.
-For transaction support or internal planning, your CPA’s business knowledge provides advantages.
-For litigation, gift tax, or financial reporting, independent valuators eliminate conflict concerns.
-Discuss independence requirements with advisors before engaging your CPA.
-Some situations explicitly require independent appraisers-ESOP annual valuations cannot be performed by company accountants regardless of credentials.
+CPAs preparing your tax returns may face independence conflicts for financial reporting or litigation.
+For transaction support, your CPA’s business knowledge provides advantages.
+Some situations explicitly require independent appraisers – ESOP annual valuations cannot be performed by company accountants regardless of credentials.

 What’s the difference between a valuation and an appraisal?

 Business valuation and business appraisal are generally synonymous terms.
-“Valuation” typically describes the process while “appraisal” often refers to the resulting report, though usage varies.
-Both terms encompass applying income, market, and asset approaches to determine fair market value or other standards.
+“Valuation” describes the process while “appraisal” often refers to the resulting report.
+Both encompass applying income, market, and asset approaches to determine fair market value.
 ASA professionals may use “appraisal” more frequently while ABV holders often say “valuation.”
-Don’t let terminology confuse credential evaluation-focus on ABV or ASA certification regardless of whether professionals call themselves valuators or appraisers.
+Focus on ABV or ASA certification regardless of terminology.

 How long does the valuation process take?

-Standard business valuations require four to eight weeks from engagement to final report.
-This includes information gathering, analysis, draft preparation, client review, and revisions.
-Complexity affects duration-simple businesses may complete in four weeks while complex operations might need eight.
-Rush engagements compress to two to three weeks but carry 25-50% premiums.
-Plan adequate lead time when coordinating with transaction closings or regulatory deadlines.Valuation timelines depend heavily on information provision and pace-complete organized documentation accelerates progress dramatically.
+Standard business valuations require four to eight weeks from engagement to final report including information gathering, analysis, draft preparation, client review, and revisions.
+Simple businesses may complete in four weeks while complex operations need eight.
+Rush engagements compress to two to three weeks with 25–50% premiums.
+Complete organized documentation accelerates progress dramatically.

 Will my valuation be accepted by the IRS or courts?

-Acceptance depends on valuator credentials, methodology rigor, and documentation quality rather than the conclusion itself.
-The IRS and courts scrutinize whether valuators hold appropriate credentials (ABV or ASA), apply accepted methodologies, documented assumptions thoroughly, and consider relevant factors.
-Well-credentialed valuators applying sound methodology may reach different conclusions than IRS or opposing experts.
-Courts resolve disputes through expert testimony and evidence evaluation.
-However, unqualified valuators or inadequate methodology face outright rejection.
-Sofer Advisors emphasizes credential quality and methodological rigor ensuring defensible conclusions withstanding scrutiny.
+Acceptance depends on valuator credentials, methodology rigor, and documentation quality.
+The IRS and courts scrutinize whether valuators hold appropriate credentials (ABV or ASA), apply accepted methodologies, and document assumptions thoroughly.
+Well-credentialed valuators applying sound methodology produce defensible conclusions.
+Unqualified valuators or inadequate methodology face outright rejection.

 Should I get a valuation before being required to?

 Yes, proactive valuations provide strategic advantages.
-Understanding current value informs decisions about continuing ownership versus sale, operational improvements, or transfer strategies.
-Baseline valuations completed before regulatory requirements or transaction discussions create negotiating leverage impossible when operating reactively.
-Costs of proactive valuations prove minimal compared to benefits-informed decisions, compliance readiness, and reduced emergency rush fees.
-Consider valuations investments in business knowledge rather than merely compliance expenses.
-Companies deriving strategic value from regular valuations often outperform those treating valuations as occasional obligations.
+Understanding current value informs decisions about continuing ownership versus sale.
+Baseline valuations completed before regulatory requirements create negotiating leverage impossible when operating reactively.
+Costs of proactive valuations prove minimal compared to benefits – informed decisions, compliance readiness, and reduced emergency rush fees.

 Conclusion

 Business valuations transition from optional to required in specific regulatory, transactional, legal, and strategic contexts.
-Understanding these ten situations-gift tax compliance, estate tax planning, ESOP transactions, M&A negotiations, litigation support, financial reporting, buy-sell agreement funding, succession planning, divorce settlements, and SBA loan applications-prevents costly compliance failures and strategic missteps.
+Understanding these ten situations – gift tax, estate tax, ESOP transactions, 409A compliance, financial reporting, M&A negotiations, partner buyouts, divorce settlements, SBA loans, and litigation – prevents costly compliance failures and strategic missteps that occur when business owners operate without defensible value documentation.

-Sofer Advisors provides comprehensive business valuation services across all required situations backed by dual ABV and ASA certification, 180+ five-star Google reviews, and Inc. 5000 recognition.
-Our systematic approach ensures regulatory compliance, transaction support, and strategic decision-making through defendable professional opinions.
+Sofer Advisors provides comprehensive business valuation services across all required situations backed by dual ABV and ASA certification, 180+ five-star Google reviews, and Inc. 5000 recognition ensuring regulatory compliance, transaction support, and strategic decision-making through defensible professional opinions.

-Schedule a consultation to discuss whether your situation requires a business valuation and receive guidance on timing, scope, and engagement approach appropriate for your specific circumstances.
+SCHEDULE A CONSULTATION to discuss whether your situation requires a business valuation and receive guidance on timing, scope, and engagement approach.